fer/fer/notes/courses/INE/eJPT/3of3-penetration-testing-basics.md

 > - Install backdoors

 Provides advanced features to:
-- gather information
+- Gather information.
-- transfer files between the attacker and victim machines
+- Transfer files between the attacker and victim machines.
-- install backdoors and more
+- Install backdoors and more.
-- meterpreter can both wait for a connection on the target machine or connect back to the attacker machine
+- `meterpreter` can both wait for a connection on the target machine or connect back to the attacker machine.
-- a Meterpreter session is an advnaced shell on the target machine
+- A Meterpreter session is an advanced shell on the target machine.
-- most used configurations are
+- Most used configurations are:
-  - *bind_tcp*: runs a server process on the target machine that waits for connections from the attacker machine
+  - *bind_tcp*: runs a server process on the target machine that waits for connections from the attacker machine.
-  - *reverse_tcp*: performs a TCP connection back to the attacker machine (helping to evade firewall rules)
+  - *reverse_tcp*: performs a TCP connection back to the attacker machine (helping to evade firewall rules).

 Inside a `msfconsole`: